Please subscribe to CNL2 – This beautiful success cannot survive with only 49 Subscribers

 OUR READINESS FOR A MAJOR DISASTER:

-If the way Olympia has left the San Juans out to dry with shameful defaults in ferry service is any guide, one wonders how big a priority the San Juans will be if a major earthquake — just one possible disaster — hits.
+If the way Olympia has left the San Juans out to dry with defaults in ferry service is any guide, one wonders how big a priority the San Juans will be if a major earthquake — just one possible disaster — hits.
 We may be on our own for days, weeks, or months.
 Are we prepared?
 Can we do more to prepare?
 If CNL2 is financially viable, we won’t stop asking the County government experts, the Sheriff, Opalco and Rock Island, the cell companies, the ham radio operators, and the many other providers of infrastructure.
 Are we ready?

 CNL2 has not yet had much of a chance to show our music chops, but we see live music streaming and recording as one of the sweet spots in our programming.